Here's How Much Companies Are Spending on Artificial Intelligence: Eye on A.I.

 Some companies are spending over $5 million on artificial-intelligence projects, showing just how serious businesses are getting about the cutting-edge technology.

-The finding comes from a recent survey of over 300 companies by Figure Eight, a business that helps customers label their data.
+The finding comes from a recent survey of over 300 companies by Figure Eight, a business that was recently acquired by data company Appen that helps customers label their data.
 The results provide a glimpse into how quickly companies are adopting A.I. and some of the related complications.

 Over half the respondents said they oversee an annual A.I. budget of at least $51,000.
 Meanwhile, 13% said they control A.I. budgets of $251,000 to $500,000, an amount that reflects a modest commitment and likely small staff.